allora-network/allora-chain/test/invariant/README.md

 RPC_MODE="SingleRpc" # Either SingleRpc, RoundRobin, or RandomBasedOnDeterministicSeed - how to interact with multiple RPC endpoints
 RPC_URLS="http://localhost:26657" # RPC endpoint urls, separated by comma if multiple MAX_ITERATIONS=100 # how many times to send transactions.
-Set to zero to continue forever FAIL_ON_ERR=true # See Fail on Error section below MANUAL_SIMULATION=false # See Automatic vs Manual mode below NUM_ACTORS=10 # how many private keys to create to use as actors in this play EPOCH_LENGTH=14 # when we submit inferences and reputation scores, how long to wait in between the inference and the reputation
+Set to zero to continue forever MODE="alternating" # See Mode section below NUM_ACTORS=10 # how many private keys to create to use as actors in this play EPOCH_LENGTH=14 # when we submit inferences and reputation scores, how long to wait in between the inference and the reputation
 ```

-# Automatic vs Manual Mode
+# Simulation Modes

-In order to assist with testing, the simulator runs in two modes, automatic or manual.
+In order to assist with testing, the simulator supports four modes:

+1. Behave mode: the simulator will check the state it thinks the chain should be in and only try to do state transitions that it thinks should succeed given that state - i.e. act in expected ways.
+If an error occurs, it will fail the test and halt testing.
+2. Fuzz mode: the simulator will enter a more traditional fuzzing style approach - it will submit state transition transactions that may or may not be valid in a random order.
+If the RPC url returns an error, the test will not halt or complain.
+This is useful for trying to really spam the chain with state transitions.
+3. Alternate mode: the simulator will begin in behaved mode for the first 20 iterations.
+After that it will start flip-flopping between behaving and fuzzing.
+The simulator is 80% likely to continue the mode it was previously on.
+This should stimulate chains of successful transactions in a row followed by chains of fuzzed transactions in a row.
+4. Manual mode: if you find a bug you wish to replay, you can use manual mode to run the manual commands given in the `simulateManual` function in `invariant_test.go`.
+This is basically the same thing as an integration test.
+ automatic or manual.
 In the automatic mode it simply counts up to `MAX_ITERATIONS` and for every iteration, chooses a transaction to send to the network.
-If you find a bug you wish to replay, you can use manual mode to run the manual commands given in the `simulateManual` function in `invariant_test.go`.

 If manual mode is set to true, then the `MAX_ITERATIONS` flag will be ignored.
 In manual mode, you should set the iteration counter yourself.

 The simulator runs in a single threaded process, it does not attempt to do concurrency.
 To do concurrency, run two separate `go test` invocations at the same time (perhaps with the same seed, to mess with the same actors!)

-# Fail on Error Mode

-The simulator has a "fail on error" mode switch.
-If this is set to true, then the simulator will check the state it thinks the chain should be in and only try to do state transitions that it thinks should succeed given that state - i.e. act in expected ways.
-If an error occurs, it will fail the test and halt testing.

-If fail on error mode is set to false, then the simulator will enter a more traditional fuzzing style approach - it will submit state transition transactions that may or may not be valid in a random order.
-If the RPC url returns an error, the test will not halt or complain.
-This is useful for trying to really spam the chain with state transitions.
-If you run this with error mode set to false and the chain halts, then you have found an invariant bug.

-Note that when the fail on error mode is set to false, the counter for the output will only count successful state transitions, not all attempted state transitions.
+Note that in all modes, the counter for the output will only count successful state transitions, not all attempted state transitions.
+So if you see the state transition summary and the sum total of all counts does not equal the number of iterations ran, that is expected if iterations were allowed to fail.

 # Output